A Financial Pickle

 “I will have yearly check-ins with Tom in the lead up to retirement so we can recalibrate any plans that need changing, but for now, he can continue to enjoy his career and family life.
 The whole process took about two months to complete, from initial conversation to plans being put live.”

-Got a pickle that looks like this one?
+Got a financial pickle like this one?

 IMPORTANT: